prinz-nussknacker/prinz/dev-environment/README.md

 To use it on your local machine you have to generate Personal Access Token on [this website](https://github.com/settings/tokens) and save it to `~/token.txt` file.
 Then use
 ```
-cat ~/token.txt | docker login https://docker.pkg.github.com -u YOUR_GITHUB_USERNAME --password-stdin
+cat ~/token.txt | docker login https://ghcr.io -u YOUR_GITHUB_USERNAME --password-stdin
 ```
-to login to Github Docker Registry and use the prepared version.
+to login to GitHub Docker Registry and use the prepared version.

 ## Publish updated image
 To publish the updated version of any image you should build a new version locally with command